NREL/hercules/example_case_folders/example_sim_yaw_control/readme.txt

-This example is using new framework trying to run a local (non-eagle) example with the dummy_amr_wind
+This example demonstrates the use of SimpleYawController, either using the dummy or the real AMR-Wind.